microsoft/cobalt/infra/templates/ado-bootstrap-iac-pipeline/README.md

 ```

 In the structure above, you can indicate as many environments as needed.
 Each should have a unique `environment` value,
 and each will need an accurate `az_sub_id`.
-The `az_sub_id` is the Azure Subscription ID that the Infrastructure Template
+For each environment, `az_sub_id` is the Azure Subscription ID that the
-will eventually run against (for a given environment).
+Infrastructure Template will eventually provision resources into.

 ### Provisioned Resources